 When your Husky has an accident (toilet or vomit) it pays to be prepared to clean it up quickly, efficiently, and without fuss.
-You will need paper towel, bath towels or blankets, plastic bags, wet wipes and and some basic cleaning gear to get the job done.
+You will need a paper towel, bath towels or blankets, plastic bags, wet wipes, and some basic cleaning gear to get the job done.

 3. No roaming

 Secure that Husky!
 We all see dogs in cars jumping around, heads out the window, barking at other motorists.
 That’s irresponsible and dangerous.
-In an accident the dog becomes a pinball that bounces around – causing all sorts of terrible injury.
-So secure your dog down.
+In an accident, the dog becomes a pinball that bounces around – causing all sorts of terrible injuries.
+So, secure your dog down.
 This also helps calm the dog because there is less opportunity to get hyped up.

 4. Use a crate or belt